 • Schedule annual dental exams – Your vet can confirm that black spots on tongue tissue are normal pigment, not sneaky growths.

-• Provide balanced nutrition – Foods rich in vitamin B3 (niacin) keep mouth tissues healthy and discourage ulcers.
+• Provide balanced nutrition – Foods rich in vitamin B3 (niacin) keep mouth tissues healthy.
+If you are looking for high-quality options, check our guide on the best dog food for German Shepherds.

 • Hydrate generously – Plenty of water dilutes bacteria and keeps the dog tongue supple, lowering the risk of cracks or infection.